milk3e/Let-Me-Browse-Extension/README.md

 **Useage Guide**
 - When a popup appears and your scrolling gets locked, just click the extension, and it'll go away.
+- *Note: Some elements may be falsely detected as a popup, and removed.
+Will work on to improve.*

 This extension is known to support Chromium (Google Chrome, Brave, etc) and Firefox (LibreWolf, etc), but it likely supports more browsers like Edge, they just haven't been tested.
 It has not been tested on mobile.